tenzir/tenzir/tenzir/functional-test/README.md

 To run all tests, execute the `integration` target from cmake.

 To run all tests in this directory, use `bats tests/`.
+Note that all paths are computed relative to the test file, so bats can be invoked from any directory.

 To run all tests in a specific test file, use e.g. `bats tests/version.test`